wingkeileung/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Finished this first ever Rails project within a week.
+Fully function with email

 ## Setup